-The Watershed Solution Center utilizes watershed plans and spatial mapping to strategically locate the most logical areas for water quality monitoring, watershed restoration projects, and best management practice implementation.
+Watershed plans and spatial mapping are used to strategically locate the most logical areas for water quality monitoring, watershed restoration projects and best management practice implementation.
 This allows for the most practical and well-organized use of our resources.

 Getting More Info